JamHil12/Formula1_Strategy_Model/README.md

 * Vectorization: over 10x improvement in computational speed by replacing for loops with vectorized equivalents.

-* Databases and cloud storage: for ease of storing and retrieving timing data at scale, using SQL queries to manipulate the data appropiately.
+* Databases and cloud storage: for ease of storing and retrieving timing data at scale, using SQL queries to manipulate the data appropriately.

 * Batch data processing: to process large datasets without taking up excessive space